lithdew/flatend/README.md

 main().catch(err => console.error(err));
 ```

-Now, visit `http://localhost:9000/hello` in your browser, and you should see "Hello world!".
+Run your NodeJS program, visit `http://localhost:9000/hello` in your browser, and you should see "Hello world!".

-There you have it, your first Flatend microservice.
+There you have it; wasn't that easy :).